Equivariant Elliptic Cohomology and Mapping Stacks: Equivariant Elliptic Hochschild Homology

 Recall that for a derived stack $\mathcal{X}$, there is a natural map

 induced by the structure morphism $E\rightarrow \Spec k$.
 We call the completion of this map \emph{the completion of $\Mapo{E}{\cX}$ at the constant maps} or \emph{formal maps} from $E$ to $\cX$.
-There is an analogous map for the loop space $\cL\cX$, and its formal completion is usually called the \emph{formal loop space}. \begin{remark} The formal completion of $\Mapo{E}{\cX}$ at the constant maps is the same as that of $\Map{E}{\cX}$, as $\Mapo{E}{\cX}$ is in general a collection of connected components of $\Map{E}{\cX}$ containing the constant maps. \end{remark} \begin{proposition} Let $\cX$ be a geometric derived stack over a field $k$ of characteristic zero, and $E$ be an elliptic curve over $k$.
+There is an analogous map for the loop space $\cL\cX$, and its formal completion is usually called the \emph{formal loop space}: we denote it by $\widehat{\cL}\cX$.
+See Definition \ref{def:formalloops} for reference. \begin{remark} The formal completion of $\Mapo{E}{\cX}$ at the constant maps is the same as that of $\Map{E}{\cX}$, as $\Mapo{E}{\cX}$ is a collection of connected components of $\Map{E}{\cX}$ containing the constant maps. \end{remark} Recall the notion of \begin{proposition} Let $\cX$ be a derived stack with affine diagonal over a field $k$ of characteristic zero, and $E$ be an elliptic curve over $k$.
 There is a natural map between formal completions at the constant maps

 Further, $\psi$ is an equivalence. \end{proposition} Proposition \ref{proposition:formalcompletions} is closely related to results that have already appeared in the literature in slightly different settings, and in particular to Theorem 6.9 of \cite{BZNLoopConn}.
 The point is that the deformation theory of quasi-constant maps out of $E$ near the constant maps is controlled by the affinization of $E$.
 As the latter is equivalent to the affinization of $S^1$ the completion of $\Mapo{E}{\cX}$ is equivalent to the completion of $\cL X$.